franciscop/cookies/README.md

 - If you want to store a `null` value in a cookie you'll have to set up `cookies.nulltoremove = false`.
 - If you cancel `cookies.autojson`, be aware that objects will be stored literally as `[object Object]`, arrays will be joined with `,` and numbers will become strings.
 - Changing `cookies.autoencode` or `cookies.encode` could contribute to stop making it [RFC 6265 compliant](https://news.ycombinator.com/item?id=12450841).
-- The method `cookies.fallback` is probably buggy and totally recommended not to be used.
-It will be used as a proxy if the cookie itself fails

 ## Read a cookie